FAQ’s

 I have sensitive skin.
 Can I still use your soap?

 Our soap is made for fun- not to cure, treat, or prevent any disease or ailment.
 We don’t make any medical or cosmetic claims regarding the use of our products.
-If you have a diagnosed skin condition, I highly recommend checking with your dermatologist before using any product, whether from us or someone else.
+If you have a diagnosed skin condition, I highly recommend checking with your physician before using any product, whether from us or someone else.
 Please read our ingredient lists carefully and avoid anything you know you’re sensitive or allergic to.
+From time to time our ingredients may be updated, so please refer to the ingredient list on your product’s physical label before use.

 That being said, sensitive skin is often not a “condition” but a reaction to conventional products that contain harsh detergents that dry out and irritate our skin.
-Many of my customers have found that once they switch over to my real soap bars, their skin is no longer “sensitive”.
+Many of my customers have found that once they switch over to real cold process soap bars, their skin is no longer “sensitive”.

 Is there lye in your soap?
 Why?